loganpkg/spot/README.md

 -------

 This cross-platform software has been written in ANSI C with the minimum use of non-standard libraries.
-To install, edit one of the scripts below (depending upon your operating system) to set `install_dir`.
+To install, depending upon your operating system, run:
-Then run:
 ```
 $ make
 $ PREFIX="$HOME" make install